The search for an Alzheimer’s turning point: Powerful lessons in a new documentary about a failed Alzheimer's trial

 When you go through clinical trials, Phase 1 and Phase 2 create hope.
 If those are successful, the signals are there, and it’s exciting.
 But when you get to a bigger patient population in Phase 3, it’s complicated to find something that works for so many.
 Researchers know that.
 There’s a feeling of hope but in the back of their minds, they know the new treatment might not work.

-What was it like to film the day that they found out that the solanezumab trial didn’t reach its primary endpoint?
+What was it like to film the day they discovered the solanezumab trial didn’t reach its primary endpoint?

 It was devastating.
 Like the researchers and patients involved, I thought the end of this story was going to be triumphant.
 They were so close.
 As one researcher says in the movie, on that day they were thinking about the millions of people who wouldn’t get the treatment — the millions of people who would be let down by this failure.